-Hosts who don’t let their calendar get a month or more out of date are 70% more likely to get booked.
+Airbnb Hosts who don’t let their calendar get a month or more out of date are 70% more likely to get booked.

-2. The Price is Right
+2. Price competitively

-When you first create your listing, Airbnb suggests an appropriate price point based on your specific accommodations, amenities, and general location.
+When you first create your listing, Airbnb suggests an appropriate price point based on your specific accommodations, amenities and general location.
 This property value calculator also allows you to personally assess the most fitting going-rate for your listing.

-Assigning an appropriate value to your listing isn’t enough to go up against (and beyond) similar listings in your area: you also need to stay competitive.
-While beginners are encouraged to start bbelow-rivalingrates until their reviews buildup and their responsiveness reflects on their profiles, Airbnb “vets” should try to stay relevant and remain on par with competition.
-Scraping this data isn’t as easy as it sounds, so it may save you time to utilize Airbnb’s internal smart pricing features or even some external value optimization software such as BeyondPricing, or PriceLabsCo.
+Assigning an appropriate value to your listing isn’t enough to go up against or surpass similar listings in your area: you also need to stay competitive.
+While beginners are encouraged to start below rivaling rates until their reviews build up and their responsiveness reflects on their profiles, Airbnb “vets” should try to stay relevant and remain on par with competition.
+Scraping this data isn’t as easy as it sounds, so it may save you time to utilize Airbnb’s internal smart pricing features or even some external value optimization software such as BeyondPricing, Perfect Price, PriceLabs or Wheelhouse.

 One idea for getting your listing as many views as possible is set your minimum stay duration to 1 night.
 The goal here is to really just show the flexibility of your listing.
 The more search permutations that your listing satisfies, the more your booking will appear in results.

-6. Turn On Instant Book, This Instant
+6. Turn on Instant Book, this instant

 Reviews (especially positive ones) are the easiest way to organically optimize your Airbnb SEO.
 Good reviews are the backbone of a best-selling listing, and the frame of trust that comes along with a healthy reservoir of reviews can almost guarantee more bookings and higher search rankings.
 While, of course, this isn’t an angle that you can work for yourself, there are ways of helping things along.
 After each guest’s stay, promptly leave a review and ask for them to return the favor.
 A nice collection of references can help legitimize your listings too, so make sure you reach out to people that can help.